Tufer-18/cot-4500-Pro1/README.md

 The test folder contains the methods with specific inputs as seen in our lecture PowerPoints.
 To use a method, copy and paste your method of choice into a compiler (along with any necessary libraries).
 NOTE: All methods require the use of Math, but Newton also requires sympy, it should be copied along with the rest of the method.
+NOTE 2: In the test folder for fixed point, 2 different equations exist for testing, make sure to uncomment the equation you wish to test or else the method will not work.